 A friend of mine was going on about really knowing people; “people… are not defined by what they do”, he said.
 The point he was making was not to judge people by the cover of what they do in life.
 But the deeper point, that he may not have even realized, was the tragedy in the truth of that statement.
 How tragic it is that we aren’t defined by what we do.
 It seems to me that, given the finite amount of time we have to live and become, that we spend more of our lives thinking about what we want to do than actually doing it.

 I’m not talking about recreation.
 There are a lot of things we could do, but most of us have a shorter list of things we love to do.
 These are the things that give us purpose in life; they drive and define who we are, and we’d gladly choose them over the most expensive recreation.
 People refer to these higher things as passions or callings.
 I simply call doing the things that give us purpose, “living”.
 Using the term “living” seems like a misnomer, however, as people usually spend more of their life doing anything but the things that define them.
-The average person will spend twenty or thirty years of their “life” doing all of the things they don’t want to do in hopes that one day they’ll earn enough money to buy back what they gave up in the first place: the time to live.
+The average person will spend twenty or thirty years of their “life” doing all of the things they don’t want to do in hopes that one day they’ll earn enough money to buy back what they gave up in the first place: the time to do what they love.
 But time is exactly what we don’t have a lot of.
 If anything is worth burning our lives out on, wouldn’t it be the things that define us and give our lives purpose?

 Time, Money, and Wealth